INTERNATIONAL RELATIONS

 WEEK 1

-• Sometime during the first week of the course, please review the resources listed above, so you know where to find important information during the term.
+• During the first week of the course, please review the resources listed above, so you know where to find important information during the term.
 Then, complete these assignments for Wednesday:

-The texbook and InQuizitive test registration cards are available at the bookstore.
-Ebooks with a registration code for the InQuizitive system can also be rented directly online at the publisher's website, providing instant access to both resources for under $50.
+• (3) Alternatively, ebooks with a registration code for the InQuizitive system can also be rented directly online at the publisher's website, providing instant access to both resources for under $50.
 See: https://digital.wwnorton.com/essir9.
+If you rent your textbook this way, you will just log-in at the publisher's website each time you access the materials.

-If you are waiting for your book to arrive, this same website will let you set up a trial subscription to access the book and quizzes at no cost for a couple of weeks.
+• (5) If you still are waiting for your book to arrive, the publisher's website will let you set up a trial subscription to access the book and quizzes at no cost for a couple of weeks.

 As you register or sign in to take a quiz, you may be prompted for a unique or student id; with the way I have adjusted the settings, you should leave this field blank and just continue to register.

-When you register, you MUST enter a "student set" code for me to see your quiz work; if you do not enter a code or enter the wrong one, I will not have access to your quiz results
+Once you have registered and obtained access to InQuizitive, you MUST enter a "student set" code for me to see your quiz work; if you do not enter a code or enter the wrong one, I will not have access to your quiz results

 • Once you are registered to take quizzes, take a quick look at this website to see how your InQuizitive chapter tests are graded: https://wwnorton.knowledgeowl.com/help/inquizitive-students-grading.
 One of the big pluses to using this online quiz system is that you can still do well on a quiz where you have missed some questions as long as you answer additional items.